melvinzhang/garden/content/posts/sundering_shadows.md

   * scrying, stealing, harmfull spells/abilities

 bugs
-* inventory disappear, as on ooc for assistance from immortal
+* inventory disappear, ask on ooc for assistance from immortal
   * log out to prevent saving over backup
+* Jaguar puzzle is bugged
+* name in inventory cannot be targetted
+* jade in belt increases price at smith in Tabor

-tutorial
+tutorial issues
 * firbolg
   * peer mentioned but you can't peer firbolg
   * mention con means consider